 You must be logged in to the portal to access naloxone order forms, training and other resources.
 Once logged in, use the links in the menu located to the right.
 If you require assitance please contact email@example.com.

-Fire Departments that are not yet enrolled with the Alberta MFR Program but wish to carry naloxone for adminstration to patients may enroll as an MFR Agency by contacting firstname.lastname@example.org or Toll Free at 1-866-786-1440.
+Fire Departments that are not yet enrolled with the Alberta MFR Program but wish to carry naloxone for administration to patients may enroll as an MFR Agency by contacting firstname.lastname@example.org or Toll Free at 1-866-786-1440.

 Law Enforcement organizations and other non-MFR groups that need assistance with naloxone training resources are encouraged to contact the MFR Program as above for further information.